 Accused of Domestic Violence in Colorado?
 Here Are the Questions You Need to Ask Yourself

 Domestic violence impacts the households of millions of Americans each year.
-Being accused of crimes against your family is serious.
+Being accused of crimes against your family is profound.
 It is not uncommon for a divorce to follow these kinds of allegations.
 Know you aren’t alone in the confusion.

 When you are facing a crisis involving domestic violence accusations, there are some very important questions to ask yourself.
 It’s time for a gut check.
 Let’s see what you can do and where you should go from here…